My Claude Code Setup

 1.2 What Makes Claude Code Different

-Claude Code is a CLI tool that runs on your computer with full access to your file system, terminal, and git.
+Claude Code runs on your computer with full access to your file system, terminal, and git.
+It works as a CLI tool, a VS Code extension, or through the Claude Desktop app — same capabilities, same configuration, different interface.
 Here is what that enables:

 Capability What It Means for You